canjs/canjs/guides/getting-started-tutorial/tutorial.md

 It contains the JavaScript, CSS, and HTML necessary to create a fully functional
 item.
 This makes `can.Component`’s portable, reusable, and encapsulated. `can.Component`’s are easy to test and easy to use.
-Building an application with them is kind of like building with Legos&trade;.
+Building an application with them is kind of like building with Lego&trade;.
 As we say at Bitovi, “The secret to building large applications is to never build large applications.”
 Rather, you build the components you need and link them together using the Application State and Routing to compose your application.